 - If extraction is successful, the next time any user logs in they will be notified that an upgrade is available.

-- If at any time during this process an error is encountered that requires Administrator intervention (out of space on local storage, out of space on the network file share, invalid file found, etc.) the job will fail with an appropriate error.
+If at any time during this process an error is encountered that requires Administrator intervention (out of space on local storage, out of space on the network file share, invalid file found, etc.) the job fails with an appropriate error.

 If a job fails it will be retried at the next check interval regardless of whether the Administrator has resolved the fixed.